2018 Toronto van attack: Perpetrator

 Police identified the suspect as Alek Minassian, who had no prior criminal history.
 His father, Vahe, had moved from Armenia to Canada and worked as a software developer, and his mother, Sona, was from Iran and had a job at IT company Compugen Inc. Minassian was also an aspiring software and mobile app developer.

+Minassian was born in North York, formerly an independent city now a district of Toronto.
 According to his LinkedIn profile, he was a student at Seneca College in North York from 2011 to 2018 and lived in Richmond Hill.
 Minassian had attended Sixteenth Avenue Public School, an elementary school in Richmond Hill, in a special education class.
 His former classmates at Thornlea Secondary School in Thornhill described him as "not overly social" and "harmless".
 Minassian attended a special needs class for students within the autism spectrum while at Thornlea Secondary School; Minassian's mother is quoted as saying in a 2009 article that her son has Asperger syndrome.
-Minassian tested in the superior range on several IQ tests.

 In late 2017, Minassian enrolled in the Canadian Armed Forces for two months, before requesting voluntary release after 16 days of recruit training.
 A senior military official said that Minassian "wasn't adapting to military life, including in matters of dress, deportment and group interactions in a military setting" and "there were no red flags and nothing that would point to anything like this."

 Following the attack, a Facebook post made by Minassian was uncovered in which he identified himself as an incel ("involuntary celibate").
 The state of involuntary celibacy refers to being unable to find sexual partners and its subculture consists of primarily male online communities.
-The post, dated shortly before the beginning of the attack on April 23, allegedly read:
+The post, dated shortly before the beginning of the attack on April 23, read:

-"Chad" and "Stacy" are nicknames used on incel-related forums within 4chan and Reddit, to refer to popular, attractive, sexually active men and women, respectively.
+"Chad" and "Stacy" are nicknames used on incel-related forums within 4chan and Reddit to refer to popular, attractive, sexually active men and women, respectively.
 The term "Incel Rebellion" is sometimes used interchangeably with the term "Beta Uprising" or "Beta Male Uprising", which refers to a violent response to sexlessness.
 Elliot Rodger was the "incel founding father" who committed the 2014 Isla Vista killings in California, and someone whom Minassian claimed to have had contact with up until the days before the 2014 attacks.
 Rodger intended to target attractive women and sexually successful men, which led to him being posthumously idolized by some people on misogynistic online fringe communities, including several incel websites.
-Facebook, Inc. verified the account as Minassian's.
+Facebook, Inc. verified the account as belonging to Minassian.
 A source in the Department of National Defence told media that C23249161 was Minassian's military identification number during his army training.